dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

     CONSTRAINT [PK_Blogs] PRIMARY KEY ([Id]));
 ```

 In this relational model, the `Posts` and `Blogs` tables are each given a "primary key" column.
 The value of the primary key uniquely identifies each post or blog.
 In addition, the `Blogs` table is given a "foreign key" column.
 The `Blogs` primary key column `Id` is referenced by the `BlogId` foreign key column of the `Posts` table.
 This column is "constrained" such that any value in the `BlogId` column of `Posts` **must** match a value in the `Id` column of `Blogs`.
 This match determines which blog every post is related to.
-For example, if the `BlogId` value in one row of of the `Posts` table is 7, then the the post represented by that row is published in the blog with the primary key 7.
+For example, if the `BlogId` value in one row of the `Posts` table is 7, then the post represented by that row is published in the blog with the primary key 7.

 ## Mapping relationships in EF Core